- WBF adult female

 - Wheat bulb fly

 Wheat bulb fly, Delia coarctata, is found more in the eastern half of England than in other parts of the UK.
 It lays eggs on bare soil which means it can be more of a problem after fallows or crops that are harvested early.
 It is worse on light soil.
 It lays eggs in July to September and particularly likes freshly cultivated soil and will lay eggs between rows of crops where there is bare soil.
 Eggs are dormant until January-March when they start to hatch.
-The larvae (grubs) then start move through the soil to invade cereal plants.
+The larvae (grubs) then start to move through the soil to invade cereal plants.
 They bore into the base of cereal plants and feed on the central shoot.
 All cereals except oats are attacked but the fly is most serious in wheat.
 Larvae burrow in the middle of stems causing tillers to die and exhibit ‘deadheart’ symptoms (view Gallery).
 Any crops which only have a single tiller (winter wheat drilled late or spring crops drilled before March) at the time when the pest attacks are particularly at risk because they are not able to compensate for damage.

 Levels of the pest vary from year to year according to harvest times and rainfall.
 Wheat bulb fly levels are generally highest after a wet harvest period the previous year.
-As #harvest2015 was wet vigilance is needed in 2016.

 Cultural control methods to reduce risk include drilling early, avoiding deep drilling, increasing the seed rate to allow compensation for attack and early top dressing to aid crop recovery.